-Why manage fatigue?
+Why manage human fatigue?

-Fatigue may be defined as a physiological state of reduced mental or physical performance capability resulting from sleep loss or extended wakefulness, circadian phase, or workload (mental and/or physical activity) that can impair a person’s ability to perform their duties efficiently and safely.
+Human fatigue may be defined as a physiological state of reduced mental or physical performance capability resulting from sleep loss or extended wakefulness, circadian phase, or workload (mental and/or physical activity) that can impair a person’s ability to perform their duties efficiently and safely.

 Fatigue has been identified as a major area of risk for many workers in our modern 24 hour society and a significant source of workplace accidents and incidents.
 Many jurisdictions have legislated that fatigue is a hazard that must be managed in the workplace.
 Fatigue impacts many aspects of a business’ operations, because of its affects on mood, communication, reaction times, alertness and decision making.